Romainjava/PortalInviterByIllusion/README.md

 Install the addon folder into your WoW AddOns directory, then reload the game.

-For CurseForge packaging, the folder can be named `PortalInviterByIllusion` to avoid colliding with the original addon.
-This repository includes both `PortalInviter.toc` for the current local folder and `PortalInviterByIllusion.toc` for conflict-free packaging.
-Sound paths are resolved dynamically from the loaded addon folder name.

 The fork stores settings in `PortalInviterByIllusionDB`.
 If an old `PortalInviterDB` saved variable is present, it is used once as the initial data source so existing settings and income history can carry over.

 ## Credits